Man in glasses and white coat holds gene panel in forefront

 Dr. Ravindra Kolhe

-Ravindra Kolhe, MD, a molecular pathologist and director of the Georgia Esoteric and Molecular Laboratory at Augusta University’s Medical College of Georgia, has been named chair of the medical school’s Department of Pathology, effective June 1.
+Ravindra Kolhe, MD/PhD, a molecular pathologist and director of the Georgia Esoteric and Molecular Laboratory at Augusta University’s Medical College of Georgia, has been named chair of the medical school’s Department of Pathology, effective June 1.
 With pending approval from the University System of Georgia, he will also be named Edgar R. Pund, MD, Distinguished Chair in Pathology.

 Kolhe has been serving as interim department chair since July 2022.